richelbilderbeek/bbbq_article/revision/README.md

 First and foremost, it is clear something had gone wrong with the figures and their corresponding legends in our original submission.
 We apologize for this, and have double-checked the revised version of the manuscript.

-As requested, we have added another source of data for naturally occurring epitopes, which is the suggested IEDB (the Immune Epitope Database from NIH), resulting in a rewrite of paragraph 2.2 ('Peptide Elution Studies') and a new figure 2.
+As requested, we have added another source of data for naturally occurring epitopes, which is the suggested IEDB (the Immune Epitope Database from NIH), resulting in a rewrite of paragraph 2.2 ('TMH epitopes obtained from experimental data') and a new figure 2.
 The collection of this new data was the main reason for needing the extended amount of time.
 The added IEDB data strengthened the message of this paper, as we found an over-presentation of epitopes derived from tranmembrane helices for both MHC class I and II.

 ## Reviewer 1